pelamfi/whatsapp-archive-browse/README.md

 and generates a clean static HTML folder where backed up Whatsapp chats can be viewed.

-NOTE: This project is partially generated with the help of Claude Sonnet 3.5 / GPT-4o / Copilot.
+This project is partially generated with the help of Claude Sonnet 3.5 / GPT-4o / Copilot.

 ## IMPORTANT DISCLAIMER!

 **⚠️THIS IS EXPERIMENTAL SOFTWARE!!⚠️**

-This softwre is very quickly put together and not tested very much!
+This software is very quickly put together and not tested very much!

 **⚠️This software can contain serious bugs!
 Usage may result in loss of Whatsapp archives and other files. ⚠️**